chinamike65/hugo-tuolesi/content/book4/book4en.md

 That is to say, if you cut off the "being" and "love" of the twelve causal conditions, you won't be able to create new karma, because you have cut off all of them, and you will have troubles.

-If there is "love", it will still suffer from reincarnation.
+If there is "love", it will still suffer from rebirth.

 Among the twelve karma, "being" is karma, and "love" is affliction.

-Therefore, afflictions are the root of reincarnation and are extremely harmful.
+Therefore, afflictions are the root of rebirth and are extremely harmful.

 (3) Types of afflictions Once you know the dangers of afflictions, you must cut off afflictions.
 First, you must recognize afflictions.